Blood Sugar Sex Magik: Critical reception

-Blood Sugar Sex Magik was well received by critics, who praised the Chili Peppers for not overpowering the listener with heavy metal guitar riffs as their previous album had.
+Blood Sugar Sex Magik received widespread acclaim from critics.
 Rolling Stones Tom Moon credited Rick Rubin for the change in style; Rubin "[gave] the Chilis' dynamic".
 He went on to praise the overall sound, which "displayed a growing curiosity about studio texture and nuance".
+NME reviewer Steven Wells found that Rubin's "cold precision" was evident on what Wells deemed "a babbling, rambling 17-track bastard classic" featuring "a clinical but writhing state-of-the-art fusion of funk, rap and metal scrapings".

 Steve Huey of AllMusic said the album was "The Red Hot Chili Peppers' best album ...
 John Frusciante's guitar is less overpoweringly noisy, leaving room for differing textures and clearer lines, while the band overall is more focused and less indulgent."
 He considered Blood Sugar to be "varying ... it expands the group's musical and emotional range."
 Guitar Player magazine credited Frusciante with the Chili Peppers' drastic change in style: "by blending acid-rock, soul-funk, early art-rock, and blues style with a raw, unprocessed Strat-and-Marshall tone, [Frusciante] hit on an explosive formula that has yet to be duplicated".

-Devon Powters of PopMatters said that "in one funked-out, fucked up, diabolical swoop, Blood Sugar Sex Magik reconfigured my relationship to music, to myself, to my culture and identity, to my race and class".
+Devon Powers of PopMatters said that "in one funked-out, fucked up, diabolical swoop, Blood Sugar Sex Magik reconfigured my relationship to music, to myself, to my culture and identity, to my race and class".
 In an article published in The Tampa Tribune, editor Philip Booth praised the record as "an ambitious effort that amounts to a culmination and blossoming of the musical forces that have been brewing in the band's sound since Kiedis and Flea birthed the band in 1983".
 Robert Christgau gave it an honorable mention in his Village Voice consumer guide, naming "Give It Away" and "Breaking the Girl" as highlights while writing "they've grown up, they've learned to write, they've got a right to be sex mystiks."

 Chicago Sun-Times critic Michael Corcoran was more reserved in his praise, deeming the record "great" only on occasion while finding the length of the album excessive.
 Blood Sugar Sex Magik is considered to be an influential album, throughout the nineties, by establishing itself as a fundamental foundation for alternative rock.
 It has also been referred to as "the cornerstone album of funk rock" by FasterLouder.